 Scenario: Sammy’s Sandwiches has been in the same neighborhood for over twenty years.
 It is a local favorite and still very popular.
 But, a popular chain restaurant that also sells sandwiches is opening a new location across the street from Sammy’s Sandwiches.
 What should Sammy’s Sandwiches do to prevent losing many of its current customers to the new chain restaurant?

 The students can work together in groups or individually to think of possible solutions for this issue.
 This activity will allow them to practice critical thinking within a professional setting.
 Being able to consider multiple aspects of an issue and devise effective solutions may help students better face potential challenges in their future careers.

 Teamwork makes the dream work!
 Teams are heavily utilized in college and in the workplace, so your students must understand how to effectively collaborate with their peers to reach an established goal.
 Consider incorporating games and competitive group activities in your classroom, such as having teams of students work together to use an equal amount of marshmallows and toothpicks to build the tallest structure.
 Whichever team’s structure is the tallest, wins!

 The students can work together to accomplish a fun goal while learning how to communicate, collaborate, and compromise.
 You can further emphasize this skill with a digital approach.
-EVERFI’s Keys to Your Future course for high school students offers a lesson focused on the benefits of collaboration and teamwork, in addition to other vital college and career readiness skills.
+EVERFI’s Keys to Your Future course for high school students offers a lesson focused on the benefits of collaboration and teamwork, in addition to other vital college and career readiness skills for K12 students.